 - Hard Work: Putting courage into practice can feel like exercising a muscle.
 There is a sense of striving, of effort, of tiredness afterwards – and also a clear awareness of building strength over time.

 - Confidence: Courage builds confidence from the inside out.
 It gives us a clearer, more solid sense of ‘who we really are’.
 We discover a growing sureness of identity; an authenticity.
 We walk taller in the world.

-- Release: Courage enables us to do something that we don’t always connect with change – letting go.
+- Release: Courage enables us to do something that we don’t always associate with change – letting go.
 All change involves a release of old ways, old habits.
 Courage brings us to the point where we can finally allow that to happen.

 How Can You Enable Your Own Courage To Grow?

 One thing the research made clear was how hard it is for most of us to find the courage to tackle our problems, even if we’re suffering quite severely.
 Often it takes a real crisis for us to begin naming and facing our difficulties.